Sánchez earns first win since 2020, Nationals beat A's 5-1

 TRAINER'S ROOM

-Athletics: Manager Mark Kotsay said OF Ramón Laureano (strained left oblique) will begin a rehabilitation assignment Thursday with Class A Stockton. … Oakland recalled RHP Norge Ruiz from Triple-A Las Vegas.
+Athletics: Kotsay said OF Ramón Laureano (strained left oblique) will begin a rehabilitation assignment Thursday with Class A Stockton. … Oakland recalled RHP Norge Ruiz from Triple-A Las Vegas.

 UP NEXT

-Athletics: LHP Ken Waldichuk makes his major league debut.
+Athletics: LHP Ken Waldichuk makes his major league debut Thursday.
 Waldichuk is 6-4 with a 2.84 ERA in the minors this season and was acquired earlier this month in the deal that sent Frankie Montas and Lou Trivino to the New York Yankees.

 Nationals: RHP Paolo Espino (0-6, 4.35 ERA), who is 0-6 with a 5.32 ERA in 14 starts since joining Washington's rotation in June, gets the nod as the three-game series concludes.